SUSE/scf/ucp/README.md

 ### Configure HCF with the host IP address (#5) ###

-Use your host IP address for `PUBLIC_IP` and `DOMAIN` settings in the instance definition file you're using.
-The examples have a "parameters" section that sets these values.
+Use your host IP address for `DOMAIN` settings in the instance definition file you're using.
+The examples have a "parameters" section that sets this value.

 ### Generate UCP service definitions (#1) ###